YanB25/argparser/README.md

 A C++ template to quickly start your own project.

-This template includes a simplest runnable helloworld program, which breaks down into a `helloworld` lib (see src/ and include/helloworld/) and an executable (see bin/main.cpp).
+This template includes a simplest runnable argparser program, which breaks down into a `argparser` lib (see src/ and include/argparser/) and an executable (see bin/main.cpp).

 ## Compile